 It happens, you may come across a situation like this: You have plenty of tasks on the to-do list.
 You have many things to be completed at work and home.
 You may be planning to take up some activities to improve your fitness and career growth.
 You want to have some fun and relax.

 Trying to handle everything and stay in balance.
-But it looks like never-ending tasks.
+But it looks like a never-ending task.
 Suddenly you remind yourself about some other incident where you faced issues.
-Start to dig out the old decisions and questioning whether the choice was right.
-Again remember the present tasks in hand and feel overwhelmed and can’t understand what is wrong.
+Start to dig out the old decisions and question whether the choice was right.
+Again remember the present tasks in hand and feel overwhelmed and difficult to understand what is wrong.

 Self-criticism, like self-administered brain surgery, is perhaps not a good idea.
 Can the ‘self’ see the ‘self’ with any objectivity?Joyce Carol Oates

 It is not a sign of weakness, but a sign of high maturity, to rise to the level of self-criticism.Martin Luther King, Jr.

 There are different schools of thought on this topic.
 However, moderation is the key.
 A bit of criticism as part of introspection is okay.
 But when it starts hurting you and makes you feel bad about yourself, then it is high time to stop and take care of yourself.

 As Louise Hay says, You have been criticizing yourself for years, and it hasn’t worked.
 Try approving of yourself and see what happens.